Wreck Diver Course

 You use all the basic scuba gear including a dive computer, some accessories and a dive light.

-A dive light and wreck reel is required and can be purchased at a student discount at Aquatic Safaris.
+A dive light and wreck reel is required.
+These items and can be purchased at Aquatic Safaris.

 The Learning Materials You Need

-Prepare for the exciting -and specialized- world of wreck diving with PADIs Wreck Diver crewpak.
+Prepare for the exciting -and specialized- world of wreck diving with PADI’s eLearning knowledge development.
 Preview the skills you’ll practice during your open water dives, become familiar with wreck diving etiquette, and take in breath-taking images from wreck diving hot spots around the world.

-The instruction material is included in your course fee.
+The eLearning code ($138 value) is included in your course fee.

 To enroll in the PADI Wreck Diver course, you must